CowboyLogic/JiraPS/docs/en-US/commands/Get-JiraGroupMember.md

 ## DESCRIPTION

 This function returns members of a provided group in JIRA.
+It supports both JIRA API v2 and v3 for user identification.

 ## EXAMPLES